adrielklein/scrabble-word-finder/README.md

 The server is written in Python and uses [Flask](http://flask.pocoo.org/) as a web framework.

-The business logic of the application can be categorized into three main parts
+The business logic of the application can be categorized into three main parts...

 1. **Anagram Finder**